prathushan/WP-Site-Inspector-Agent/README.md

 ⚡ How It Saves Developers & Agencies Time

-Whether you're onboarding a new client site or debugging a complex WordPress installation, Code Mapper helps you:
+Whether you're onboarding a new client site or debugging a complex WordPress installation, WP Site Inspector helps you:

 - 🧩 **Understand custom functionality** by exposing hidden shortcodes, plugin calls, and hooks.
 - 🔍 **Audit faster** by mapping everything in one place.